dogafincan/rust-english-greetings/README.md

 # rust-add-library
-A library for adding numbers.
+A library that returns a random greeting in English.